DawsonMyers/geo-cli/Readme.md

             geo db psql -q "SELECT * FROM deviceshare LIMIT 10" ar
       Helpers for working with access requests.
+        Commands:
+            create
+                Opens up the My Access Request page on the MyAdmin website in Chrome. tunnel [gcloud start-iap-tunnel cmd]
+                Starts the IAP tunnel (using the gcloud start-iap-tunnel command copied from MyAdmin after opening an access request) and then connects to the server over SSH.
+The port is saved and used when you SSH to the server using geo ar ssh.
+This command will be saved and re-used next time you call the command without any arguments (i.e. geo ar tunnel)
                   Options:
-            tunnel [gcloud start-iap-tunnel cmd]
-                Starts the IAP tunnel using the gcloud start-iap-tunnel command copied from MyAdmin after opening an access request.
-The port is saved and used when you ssh to the server using geo ar ssh.
-This command will be saved and re-used next time you call the command without any arguments (i.e. geo ar tunnel) ssh
+                    -s
+                      Only start the IAP tunnel without SSHing into it. ssh
                 SSH into a server through the IAP tunnel started with geo ar ssh.
                   Options:
                     -p <port>
                       The port to use when connecting to the server.
-This value is option since the port that the IAP tunnel was opened on using geo ar ssh is used as the default value
+This value is optional since the port that the IAP tunnel was opened on using geo ar ssh is used as the default value -u <user>
-                    -u <user>
                       The user to use when connecting to the server.
-This value is option since the username stored in $USER is used as the default value.
+This value is optional since the username stored in $USER is used as the default value.
 The value supplied here will be stored and reused next time you call the command
         Example:
-            geo ar tunnel gcloud compute start-iap-tunnel gceseropst4-20220109062647 22 --project=geotab-serverops --zone=projects/709472407379/zones/northamerica-northeast1-b
+            geo ar tunnel -s gcloud compute start-iap-tunnel gceseropst4-20220109062647 22 --project=geotab-serverops --zone=projects/709472407379/zones/northamerica-northeast1-b
             geo ar ssh
             geo ar ssh -p 12345
             geo ar ssh -u dawsonmyers